Au pair in Norway

 PAYE (Pay As You Earn) for foreign workers

-From 2019, a new and simplified tax scheme will take effect.
-The scheme is meant for foreign workers in Norway.
+From 2019, a new and simplified tax scheme took effect.
+The scheme is for foreign workers in Norway.
 This scheme is called PAYE (Pay As You Earn).
 Most new foreign workers will fall under this scheme the first year they work in Norway.
 However, for most au pairs in Norway without other taxable income, it will usually be better to be taxed according to the general tax rules.
 You can opt out of the PAYE scheme, by applying for a new tax deduction card and ticking the box for taxation under the general tax rules.
 See more information below, in the section “Tax return".

 The PAYE scheme means, in brief, that all income from your host family is taxed at a rate of 25 percent.
 Your host family deducts the tax from your salary.
 Your tax will then be settled when you receive your salary.
 Under this scheme, you cannot claim deduction for expenses, you do not have to submit a tax return nor wait for your tax assessment notice.